Ultraforce: Pixx

 Penny was a normal teen until her powers surfaced, causing her to uncontrollably project hallucinatory images to those around her.
 Her parents contacted the Academy of the New Elite, managed by Contrary.
-Under her tutelage, Pixx discovered that t her powers also extended to enormous technical prowess.
+Under her tutelage, Pixx discovered that her powers also extended to enormous technical prowess.
 She was part of the original lineup of Ultraforce, but she sacrificed herself in the battle against Attalon.